THC-Software/ClubService/README.md

 ### Kubernetes

 We split all the Kubernetes files by kind (config, secrets, deployment, and services).
-The secrets contain for mailhog the sender email encoded in Base64 and for postgres the username and password also encoded in Base64.
+The secrets contain for postgres the username and password encoded in Base64.
 All the configuration files can be applied using `kubectl apply -R -f deployments`.

 All the files used to configure Kubernetes are located here:\